Healthy Road Tips for Healthy Road Trips

 - Gas good, fumes risky – Because of the large distances between populated areas, petrol stations are pretty infrequent outside of towns, to the extent they don’t really exist and rarely after 5pm!
 We recommend you don’t let the fuel tank drop below a third full, as climbing mountains in particular can be thirsty work, and there are many inviting long detours to explore along the way.

 - Read the signs – A number of factors can introduce an element of danger, a major one being where ignorance of our Road Code is definitely not bliss.
 We have quite a lot of signage but it’s there for a good reason e.g. single lane bridges, recommended maximum cornering speeds.
 Please take the time to familiarise yourself online with the excellent visual, interactive tests through the links below.

 - Driver reviver – Don’t drive if you’re tired, take time to break up your journey by stopping for a relaxing walk, refreshments, (great coffee in NZ!) or getting out and really soaking in those views.

-- Shift your butt – And if you do get tempted to stop for photo opportunities, (and you will frequently), only do so at designated stops or lay bys.
+- Don’t leave your butt sticking out like a verandah – And if you do get tempted to stop for photo opportunities, (and you will frequently), only do so at designated stops or lay bys.
 Don’t stop with any part of the car on or very close to the road, even if the traffic appears infrequent.
 Better, hire our dash cam to easily and safely video the drive view for you!